hritvik-soni/Geekster-Assignment-FS_10/Restaurant-Management-Service-API/README.md

 ## Project Summary

-Mapping Practice is a Assignment to practice mapping in sprintboot.
+Restaurant Management Service API is a Assignment to practice mapping , APis and SignIn and SignUP users in springboot.

   #### Features for Employee

-- you can Add/Create Address , Book , Course , Laptop and Student.
-- you can Get all Address , Book , Course , Laptop and Student details.
-- you can Delete/Remove specific Address , Book , Course , Laptop and Student details.
-- you can Update specific Address , Book , Course , Laptop and Student details.
+- Create /SignUp user
+- SignIn user(Send token on mail for verification)
+- SignOut user (Delete token)
+- Create Order (Create the order using Foofitem id and user Id )
+- create List of food item
+- create Admin (special email for admin only)

 ## Authors